How to Season a Cast Iron Skillet So It Actually Stays Non-Stick

 The 5-Minute Oven Seasoning Method

-1. Preheat your oven to 450°F. Some sources say 500°F. I’ve found 450°F is more forgiving and still does the job.
+1. Preheat your oven to 450°F. Some people swear by 500°F. I’ve found 450°F is more forgiving and still does the job.

-3. Apply a thin layer of oil to every surface — inside, outside, handle, bottom.
+3. Apply a thin layer of oil to every surface— inside, outside, handle, bottom.
 All of it.

 Why Your Seasoning Keeps Flaking Off